 - Ring-necked Ducks on their breeding grounds occasionally get attacked by the much larger Common Loon, the Red-necked Grebe, and even the much smaller Pied-billed Grebe.

-- The oldest known Ring-necked Duck was a male, and at least 20 years, 5 months old.
-He was banded in 1964 in Louisiana and was shot in 1983, in Minnesota.
+- The oldest known Ring-necked Duck was a male and at least 20 years, 5 months old.
+He was banded in Louisiana in 1964 and shot in Minnesota in 1983.